Procedure

 Equipment

-Standard spinal needle (Quincke Needle)
+Standard spinal needle (Quincke Needle, 20 to 22 g)

 Easier to obtain successful Spinal Tap